Synchronization has occurred.

-“Well, I hope you’ve all brought sleeping bags,” Alexei said good-naturedly after a beat of silence.
+“Well, I hope you’ve all brought sleeping bags,” Alexei said good-naturedly.
 “The storms in this region can last for quite some time.”
 He glanced at Chiamaka.
 “And by any chance, would you have brought any food—”

 “It’s all right!
 There’s no need to worry about the food!”
 Louise pipped suddenly from behind Atienna.